Video game localization: Production models

-Opposed to outsourcing.
 Companies may choose to localize in-house.
 This practice is common for Japanese developers, most notably Square Enix.
-When localized in house, the process is completely controlled by the original developers.
-Although it is common practice to hire freelance translators to work along side the development team.
-In house producers usually have greater access to the original game and to the original artists and authors.
-Whom can be consulted about changing art assets and story concerns.
+When localized in-house, the process is completely controlled by the original developers.
+Although it is common practice to hire freelance translators to work alongside the development team, in-house producers usually have greater access to the original game and to the original artists and authors, who can be consulted about changing art assets or story concerns.
 Since Japanese companies prefer the post-gold method, in-house translation is favored.
-In-house productions usually have less mistakes and an overall smoother localization.
+In-house productions usually have fewer mistakes and an overall smoother localization.
 The downside is that this causes a delay between the release of the international and home versions.

 Another means of localization is through the unauthorized effort of fans.
 Fans of video games without an international release may be willing to put unpaid effort into localizing a game if the game is not released internationally.
 The most notable example of this is the Mother 3 (2006) localization.
-Fans attempted a petition to Nintendo to localize the game into English, when this failed they undertook the process themselves.
-Leading to a release in 2008.
-Sometimes, fan interest and fan made localization is used as a metric of interest.
-An example is The Great Ace Attorney.
-The Great Ace Attorney was only originally released in Japan.
-So fans localized it into English and other languages upon release.
-This made it clear to Capcom that there was significant enough interest in their game to warrant an international release with an official localization.
+Fans attempted a petition to Nintendo to localize the game into English, and when this failed they undertook the process themselves.
+Sometimes, fan interest and fanmade localization is used as a metric of interest.
+For example, when The Great Ace Attorney was only released in Japan and fans localized it into other languages upon release, it was clear to Capcom that there was enough interest in their game to warrant an international release with an official localization.

-When a game is released with a fan deemed "inferior translation", or the game has been "Blindly translated" can prompt fan action to correct or completely re-do the process of localization.
+When a game is released with a fan-deemed "inferior translation", or the game has been "blindly translated", it can prompt fan action to correct or completely re-do the process of localization.
 A fan group called DLAN has undertaken the work of localizing many games, mods, cheats, guides, and more into Castilian Spanish when the official versions were of poor quality, such as with The Elder Scrolls IV: Oblivion.